whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Pretty Shield described how her Crow village would move between sites with all their homes and gear packed on horses.
 They could be attacked at any time, so male Crow scouts would travel ahead, around and behind the main group to give warning if enemies approached.
 They called these Crow scouts "wolves," and she said, "we women visited while we traveled...
 The men were ever watching these wolves, and we women constantly watched the men."[xxx-red mother|p22] The women trusted the men to organize themselves into a protection force and pay attention to each other to collectively protect the village, all without pay or threat of punishment.

-Women's trust of men in these healthy nations was evidence of the men's deep integrity, and many stories show how trusting women inspired bravery in their men in times of crisis.
+Women's trust of men in these healthy nations was evidence of the men's integrity, and many stories show how trusting women inspired bravery in their men in times of crisis.
 One Cheyenne boy named Wikis was 5 or 6 years old when his village was suddenly attacked, and men instantly ran towards the threat while women gathered the children.
 Instead of just running away, Wikis said, "My mother rushed out and caught me by the hand... and then she stopped and in a shrill, sweet voice began to sing; and other women that were running about stopped too, and began to sing songs to encourage their husbands and brothers and sons to fight bravely; for enemies were attacking the camp..."[xxx-when buffalo ran|attack on the camp]

 Many stories from the Lakota also describe women inspiring their men to be brave by singing in this way.[xxx-odoc|ch47]

 Of course, women can make fearsome fighters as well, and integrity and bravery are qualities for everyone to embrace.
-These stories showed me that everybody in a nation can have deep integrity and bravery, as the women would not have sung for untrustworthy men.
+These stories showed me that everyone in a nation can have integrity and bravery, as the women would not have sung for untrustworthy men.

 These stories and many others show how low our standards are for each other as a natural consequence of being trapped in unfree societies and accepting submissive obedience as legitimate.
 The path to building new healthy nations and living in freedom will involve learning to hold ourselves and others to high standards.
 And to do this, we must learn how to spiritually grow without feeling guilt or shame.